REFLEXES IN THE FROG

 by the effector organs.
 Although reflexes require part of the CNS, reflexes

 In today's experiments, you will first examine behaviors in an intact frog.

-Subsequently, the brain will be disrupted by a procedure called "pithing" and
+Subsequently, the brain will be disrupted by a procedure called "single pithing"

 what is called a "double-pithed" frog in which the behaviors will again be tested.